blawok/crypto-quick-view/README.md

 ![formsc](https://user-images.githubusercontent.com/41793223/51444189-cbe6a880-1cf4-11e9-859c-18fa3482a48e.PNG)

 Now choose desired cryptocurrency from the list and type desired dates in YYYY-MM-DD format and click "Go".\
-Remember to check if date exists and that you can only choose dates from 2017 till one day before today. \
+Remember to check if date exists and that you can only choose dates since the begining of 2017 till one day before today. \
 There are some default values if you don't know what to choose :) \
 App will check if that data exists in database and download and insert new data otherwise.